-You can still find deals for flights especially during off peak season when prices can drop by half.
+You can still find deals for flights, especially during the off-peak season when prices can drop by half.

-2- Save Money And Go during off season but be prepared for…
+2- Save Money And Go during the off-season but be prepared for…

-If you decide to buy ticket during off peak season to take advantage of cheaper tickets, you should be prepared because tickets are cheaper for a reason.
+If you decide to buy tickets during off-peak season to take advantage of cheaper tickets, you should be prepared because tickets are cheaper for a reason.

-One of those reasons tickets are cheaper is because the weather is not always optimal for sightseeing but that’s ok because there are still plenty of things to see and do when it’s cold and rainy outside.
+One of those reasons tickets are cheaper is that the weather is not always optimal for sightseeing, but that’s ok because there are still plenty of things to see and do when it’s cold and rainy.

 For instance, during our trip to Barcelona, it rained 2 of the six days we were there.

 Rather than stay indoors and cower, we chose to throw on our rain jackets, buy some umbrellas and visit places that involved being indoors.

 We then saved the outdoor activities for the days when the forecast predicted sun.

 3-Find Cheap Food

 Another way you can economize is on food.